albertllousas/point-of-sale-kata-definition/readme.md

-# Pont of sale - kata definition
+# Point of sale - kata definition

 > TDD is important.
 TDD works.
 TDD is a professional discipline that all programmers should learn and practice.
 But it is not TDD that causes good or bad designs.
 You do that.
 >